syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 {% previewsample "page.domainurl/code-snippet/ribbon/gallery/selectedItemIndex" %}
 {% endif %}

-## Popup Height
+## Setting popup height

-You can specify the height of the popup that displays the Ribbon Gallery by using the [popupHeight](../api/ribbon/ribbonGallerySettingsModel/#popupheight) property, allowing you to control and customize the vertical dimensions for an optimized visual presentation.
+You can specify the height of the gallery popup by using the [popupHeight](../api/ribbon/ribbonGallerySettingsModel/#popupheight) property.

-## Popup Width
+## Setting popup width

-you can control the width of the popup in the Ribbon Gallery by using the [popupWidth](../api/ribbon/ribbonGallerySettingsModel/#popupwidth) propery, providing control and customization for an optimized visual layout.
+you can specify the width of the gallery popup by using the [popupWidth](../api/ribbon/ribbonGallerySettingsModel/#popupwidth) propery.

 The example demonstrates the customization of popup with `popupHeight` and `popupWidth` properties.